SA9102/GitHub-User-Search/README.md

 # GitHub User Search

 A simple program where you can search for GitHub users by username.
-Made with React, Chakra UI and the GitHub REST API (Search).
+Uses the GitHub REST API (Search).
+Made with React and Chakra UI.

 [View this project on GitHub Pages.](http://SA9102.github.io/GitHub-User-Search)